HUNGARYYY/ipdsh/README.md

 ## ipdsh
-Drop an offensive ip address using iptables
+Quickly drop an offensive ip address using iptables.

 ## Example